 This is an equally important aspect that you should consider when looking to purchase a hidden car antenna.
 It mostly affects the overall signal reception of an antenna.
 When choosing a car antenna, be sure to go for one with a wide beam width as this will go a long way in ensuring that you get signals from a wide variety of stations.

-Coaxial Cable Length
+Hidden Car Antenna Coaxial Cable Length

-The amount of cable you need to run from your antenna to your ham radio will depend on where you want to install it.
+The amount of cable you need to run from your antenna to your radio will depend on where you want to install it.
 As much as possible, try to use the least amount of coax cable since longer often experience some level of signal loss.